mdda/vim-plugin-python/README.md

 Restart a test Vim instance, and type: `:call PrintCountry()`

 ### Calling Python from Vim (streamlined)

-It is not very convenient however to use the `:call` syntax.
+However, it is not very convenient to use the `:call` syntax.
 Typically, Vim plugins provide commands instead.
-Add this line after the function declaration:
+To do this, add the following after the function declaration:

 ```
 command! -nargs=0 PrintCountry call PrintCountry()
 ```

-Rinse, repeat and type `:PrintCountry` and it still should print the same country.
+Launching Vim again will enable you to type `:PrintCountry` and have it print the same country.

 ### Accessing Vim functionality from Python plugin

-Our plugin is quite limited so far: it only spits some text to Vim message area, but doesn’t do a lot otherwise.
+The plugin (as presented above) is quite limited so far: it only spits some text to Vim message area, but doesn’t do a lot otherwise.
-If we want to do more interesting thins - we need to use `vim` module.
-It provides Python interface to various Vim functinality.
+If we want to do more interesting thins - we need to import the `vim` module, which provides a Python interface to a lot of Vim functinality.

-For starters, it can simply evalaute expressions writtern in `VimL`.
-This is what we previously did to extract a value of a variable declared in `VimL`:
+For a start, the `vim` module can simply evaluate expressions writtern in `VimL` (This is what we previously did to extract a value of a variable declared in `VimL`) :

 ```
 plugin_root_dir = vim.eval('s:plugin_root_dir')
 ```

-`eval` can evalaute any `VimL` expression and is certinaly not limited to accessing vars.
+The `eval` function can evalaute any `VimL` expression and is certainly not limited to accessing `VimL` variables.
-But more often it will be more convenient to use other vim interfaces instead of `eval`.
+However, it is often more convenient to use other interfaces within the `vim` module instead of `eval`.

-For example, you can access and modify text in current buffer like so:
+For example, you can access and modify text in current buffer :

 ```
 vim.current.buffer.append('I was added by a Python plugin!')
 ```

-As an example, let’s implement another command, `InsertCountry`, which would insert the name of the country you are in at current cursor position.
+Continuing from our example above, let’s implement another command, `InsertCountry`, which inserts the name of the country your machine is in at current cursor position.
 Here is the Python code to add:

 ```